dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
-okay wonderful yeah yeah
+okay wonderful
-that's worked out well for it so let's let's talk about the your technology Oh actually before we do that so how did you find out about a theory and classic and what do you think about Syrian classic action
+that's worked out well for it so let's talk about the your technology actually before we do that so how did you find out about ethereum and classic and what do you think about ethereum classic action